CHT2520-web-prog/integrating-frontend-with-laravel/README.md

 # Integrating Tailwind, JavaScript React into a Laravel app

 When exploring the use of Tailwind, JavaScript and React we considered these technologies separately from Laravel.
 The following describes how to integrate a front-end build process using Vite into a Laravel application.
 As always the Laravel documentation https://laravel.com/docs/12.x/vite provides complete information.
-However, there are some differences when using Codespaces.
+However, there are some differences to be aware of when using Codespaces, and these are described below.

 ## Integrating Tailwind
 Default Laravel applications already have a _package.json_ file that specifies key Node packages that are needed.
 This includes the Vite package and the a Laravel plug-in that configures Vite to work alongside the Laravel server.